tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 Haskell's `foldl`, `foldl'`, `foldr` and `foldM` iterate over a container and produce a "single value" (as opposed to another container); they are called "folds" or "fold combinators".
-Additionally, in the standard library and beyond there are functions that iterate over a container but don't produce a "single result", instead producing another container, and functions that iterate but not over a container at all.
+In the standard library and beyond there are other functions that iterate over a container but don't produce a "single result", instead producing another container, and functions that iterate but not over a container at all.
 Examples of the former include `mapAccumR`, `mapAccumL`, `mapAccumLM`, `concatMap` and `mapMaybe`.
 Examples of the latter include `loop` and `loopM`.
 In general, we could call these folds plus friends "iteration combinators".

 Wow, that's a lot of iteration combinators!
 Is there anything we can